neuralmagic/deepsparse/examples/aws-sagemaker/README.md

 ## Deploying to SageMaker
-The following steps are required to provision and deploy DeepSparse to sagemaker for inference:
+The following steps are required to provision and deploy DeepSparse to SageMaker for inference:
 * Build the DeepSparse-SageMaker `Dockerfile` into a local docker image
 * Create an [Amazon ECR](https://aws.amazon.com/ecr/) repository to host the image